chrisglein/chrisglein.github.io/heist/rules.md

 To decrease your place on the contribution track, move backwards as above.
 However if you would land on an occupied space you instead move to the next available space _moving backwards_.
 If there are no previously available spaces then remove your marker from the track entirely.

-If you need to increase your place on the contribution track but are already in its final space, instead take one <span class="cheese">cheese</span> token from the supply.
+If you need to increase your place on the contribution track but are already in its last available space, instead take one <span class="cheese">cheese</span> token from the supply.

 ## Skills
 There are 3 skills that will be tested when overcoming obstacles: